Flavio-Ore/Database-creation-report-for-a-system/README.md

-# Database-creation-report-for-a-system
-University project: Database Design of the Loan System for the National Library of Peru
+# Database Design of the Loan System for the National Library of Peru

+> [!IMPORTANT]
+> University work whose proposal was not implemented because it was carried out for practical purposes but was not implemented.